[ M | Introduction | Song Index | Updates ]

 Give unto Caesar what is due:

-Biblical reference: "Then saith he unto them, Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's."
+Biblical reference: "Then saith he unto them, Render therefore unto Caesar the

 - Source: The Bible.
 Matthew, 22.21 -